Mharbulous/Paginator/docs/stories/story-1.1.md

 - Print styles include `@page` rules and screen/print-only classes.
 - The `demonstration.html` file includes sample content to test various aspects of the CSS.
 - Manual verification of `demonstration.html` on screen and via print preview confirms visual appearance and layer behavior align with requirements.
-- Revised `src/styles/paginator.css` and `src/demo/demonstration.html` based on user feedback (2025-05-18): ensured paper layer is purely visual, ink layer contains all content and manages page margins.
+- Revised `src/styles/paginator.css` and `src/demo/demonstration.html` based on user feedback (2025-05-18): ensured paper layer is purely visual, ink layer contains all content and manages page page-insets.
 Manual re-verification of `demonstration.html` confirms revised visual appearance and layer behavior align with feedback and requirements.
 - Further revised `src/styles/paginator.css` and `src/demo/demonstration.html` based on user feedback (2025-05-18): enhanced realistic paper appearance and implemented a single document scrollbar.
 Manual re-verification of `demonstration.html` confirms these changes.
 - Minor adjustment to `src/demo/demonstration.html` (2025-05-18): removed `.footer-notice` class from embedded styles and used inline styles for demo footer elements to clarify they are not part of the core component.
 - Final adjustment to `src/demo/demonstration.html` (2025-05-18): removed extraneous `div` elements that were outside the `.paginator` structure, ensuring the demo strictly adheres to the three-layer concept for all Paginator-related visuals.
-- Adjusted print styles in `src/styles/paginator.css` (2025-05-18) to improve print margin handling after reviewing print preview feedback.
+- Adjusted print styles in `src/styles/paginator.css` (2025-05-18) to improve print page-inset handling after reviewing print preview feedback.

 ### Change Log
 - `2025-05-18`: Created `src/styles/paginator.css`